 What makes or breaks the experience isn't the model itself.
 It's the lighting specification, the camera language, and the skin texture detail in the prompt.
 Get those three right and the difference between a mediocre generator and an exceptional one shrinks dramatically.

 PicassoIA puts all of these models in a single browser-based platform with no GPU required and no local setup.
-Whether you're working through Flux 1.1 Pro Ultra for maximum photorealism, Flux Schnell for fast concept iteration, or Seedream 5 Lite for aesthetic-forward generation, the quality ceiling is set by your prompts, not your hardware.
-Pick a model, write a detailed prompt, and see what the current state of free AI image generation actually looks like.
+Whether you're working through Flux 1.1 Pro Ultra for maximum photorealism, Grok Imagine Image to convert a photo into a realistic bikini look, Recraft v4 for art-directed realism, or Seedream 5 Lite for aesthetic-forward generation, the quality ceiling is set by your prompts, not your hardware.